M66B/FairEmail/docs/FAQ-de-rLI.md

 <a name="faq112"></a>
 **(112) Which email provider do you recommend?**

-FairEmail est un client de messagerie uniquement, vous devez donc fournir vous-même votre adresse e-mail.
+FairEmail is an email client only, so you need to bring your own email address.

-Il y a beaucoup de fournisseurs de messagerie parmi lesquels choisir.
-Le fournisseur de messagerie qui vous convient le mieux dépend de vos souhaits/exigences.
+There are plenty of email providers to choose from.
+Which email provider is best for you depends on your wishes/requirements.
 Please see the websites of [Restore privacy](https://restoreprivacy.com/secure-email/) or [Privacy Tools](https://www.privacytools.io/providers/email/) for a list of privacy oriented email providers with advantages and disadvantages.

 Be aware that not all providers support standard email protocols, see [this FAQ](#user-content-faq129) for more information.